-34. Fosman v.
+36. Fosman v.
 Florida, No. 95-2484, 1995 Fla.
 App.
 LEXIS 13373 (Fla.
 App.
 Dec.
 27, 1995) (statute is constitutional); Florida v.
 Brewster, 601 So.
 2d 1289 (Fla.
 Dist.
 Ct.
 App.
 1992) (HIV testing appropriate where defendant was charged with five counts of lewd and lascivious assault of a child under the age of sixteen).

-(17) An individual forwarding a sample of the individual's own blood to a clinical laboratory for the purposes of a home access HIV test administered with an FDA approved kit is authorized to request that a clinical laboratory examine the specimen. § 483.181.
+(17) An individual forwarding a sample of the individual's own blood to a clinical laboratory for the purposes of a home access HIV test administered with an FDA approved kit is authorized to request that a clinical laboratory examine the specimen.
+The results of any HIV test performed on a child who is eligible for an intensive residential treatment program for offenders less than thirteen years of age shall become part of that child's permanent file.
+Upon transfer of the child for any other designated treatment facility, such file shall be transferred in an envelope marked confidential. § 483.181.